 When Furniture Brands officials learned of the goal of preserving Thomasville's history, they were supportive, Ogren said.

 "Furniture Brands is supporting the efforts of these retired employees by giving the historic materials to the community for preservation," said Lisa Hanly, Furniture Brands vice president of corporate communications.
-"We recognize the contributions that Thomasville Furniture has made to the city of Thomasville and the surrounding community ... and Furniture Brands wants to insure that the legacy of this great furniture company is preserved for the community."
+"We recognize the contributions that Thomasville Furniture has made to the city of Thomasville and the surrounding community ... and Furniture Brands wants to insure

 The information being collected traces the company's history from its early years under the leadership of the Finch family and its acquisition by Armstrong World Inds. in the late 60s to the sales of the company to Interco in 1995.
 Interco later became Furniture Brands International.